BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [***ARMY BONUS***]

-[*"I would take each and every one of these Dwarves over an army from the Iron Hills, for when I called upon them, they answered" — Models from this army list may re-roll To Wound rolls of a 1 whilst within 3" of Thorin Oakenshield.*]
+[*"I would take each and every one of these Dwarves over an army from the Iron Hills, for when I called upon them, they answered" â€” Models from this army list may re-roll To Wound rolls of a 1 whilst within 3" of Thorin Oakenshield.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image7.jpeg)